Pain · Mittelstand

 The German homepage was built for a German reader who scans for capability, certification, and continuity before commercial outcome.
 ISO 9001, DIN EN, fifty years of family ownership, and Fertigungstiefe sit at the top because those are the load-bearing claims in the German register.
 The site converts in Germany because the buyer reads it in the order the page presents it.

-The US procurement reader scans the same opening fold for four different things in roughly fifteen seconds: which US category, which US installed base, which US service architecture, which USD pricing posture.
-Per a Princeton GEO study, pages with embedded citations, statistics, and clear category claims get cited by AI search up to 40% more often than pages that do not carry those signals.
-The same filter the human buyer uses, ChatGPT now uses.
+The US procurement reader scans the same opening fold for four different things: which US category, which US installed base, which US service architecture, which USD price posture.
+The same filter the human buyer uses, an AI reader can now use.
 Your translated site fails both reads at the same time.

 SECONDS ON HOMEPAGE, MEDIAN 142 DE VISITOR 14 US VISITOR 98 UK VISITOR 6 AI AGENT

 The four-question filter is mechanical.
-Per the US Bureau of Economic Analysis FDI inflows series 2025, German direct investment into the US is at a multi-year high and the US OEM procurement function sees more German vendors in their funnel than at any point in the last decade.
 The US buyer is not being unkind.
-They are sorting more files faster.
+They are sorting files fast.
 A site that does not surface the four signals above the fold gets sorted out before the buyer reaches the product pages.

 ?